AAM77/hearth_and_home_inventory_sorter_HEROKU/README.md

 (10) Alternatively, if you wish to experiment with the app locally, you can do so by typing ' tux ' into the terminal.
 (11) Another way you can experiment with the app is by typing ' rake console '.
-(12) I will update this once I deploy it to Heroku
+(12) The link to web-app on Heroku can be found [Here](https://hh-inventorysorter-sinatra.herokuapp.com/).

 ## Development